designgrill/dotfiles/README.md

 apm login
 apm stars --install
 ```
 0. For OpenEmu, you need to select the USB gamepad in the controls section and map the buttons one by one.
-Delete `"~/Library/Application Support/OpenEmu/Bindings/Default.oebindings"` if the USB game controllers are not working in OpenEmu
+Delete `"~/Library/Application Support/OpenEmu/Bindings/Default.oebindings"` if the USB game controllers are not working in OpenEmu.
+Also, you have to configure each and every button for it to work properly, and not just select the correct game pad.

 ## Exclusions
 * Atom settings are synced using the `sync-settings` package which depends on github's gists.